What are the Three Dharma Seals in Buddhism? They are one method to verify a teaching of the Buddha is authentic and helps you in your practice!

-“Conditioned Phenomena” refers to phenomena such as sensations, perceptions, thoughts, impulses, things, “you”, humans, animals, plants, bacteria, countries, politics, countries, etc. They are ‘conditioned’ because they arise (and end) from causes and conditions which are subject to change.
+“Conditioned Phenomena” refers to phenomena such as sensations, perceptions, thoughts, impulses, things, ‘you’, humans, animals, plants, bacteria, countries, politics, countries, etc. These things are ‘conditioned’ because they arise (and end) from causes and conditions which are subject to change.

 Everything in our world is marked with these characteristics, but we often don’t see or want to acknowledge it.

-(note: if you’ve been reading Buddhist writings and are wondering why “Dukkha”, aka: “Suffering”, is not included, you’ll find the answer in the last part of this article)
+(Note: If you are wondering why “Dukkha”, aka “Suffering”, is not included, you’ll find the answer in the last part of this article)

 We really want things to be permanent in our life.
 Heck, even singer Marvin Gaye wrote an entire song about it!
 But life isn’t like that.
 The Buddha taught that all conditioned things are impermanent and change (“Impermanence”).